mramshaw/DynamoDB/README.md

 [It will be assumed that what is required is a JSON-friendly NoSQL DBaaS that can auto-scale.]

+UPDATE: Wikipedia has an extrewmely good (if slightly out-of-date) summary of the alternatives: http://en.wikipedia.org/wiki/DBaaS

+> NoSQL databases are built to service heavy read/write loads and can scale up and down easily

+[It makes no mention of either AWS DocumentDB or Azure DocumentDB.]

 #### AWS

 Amazon DocumentDB: http://aws.amazon.com/documentdb/

 * Seems to have been designed as a drop-in replacement for MongoDB
 * Apparently runs on Aurora PostgreSQL under the covers
-* Does not support all MongoDB data types: https://docs.aws.amazon.com/documentdb/latest/developerguide/mongo-apis-data-types.html
+* Does not support all [MongoDB data types](http://docs.aws.amazon.com/documentdb/latest/developerguide/mongo-apis-data-types.html)
 * Probably overkill for simple use cases
 * Probably not a good choice for greenfield applications